exp date isn't null, but text field is

 Injury |

-Antibiotic prophylaxis (see appendix for doses) |
+Antibiotic prophylaxis (see appendix 1 for doses) |

 Soft tissue injury

-(No foreign body in situ) |
+(NO foreign body in situ) |

-IV co amoxiclav Penicillin allergy: IV Clindamycin and gentamicin Continue IV treatment until first surgical debridement/washout Then switch to oral Co-amoxiclav Penicillin allergy: oral Clindamycin and Ciprofloxacin Duration: 3 days |
+IV co amoxiclav Penicillin allergy: IV Clindamycin and gentamicin Continue IV treatment until first surgical debridement/washout Then switch to PO Co-amoxiclav Penicillin allergy: PO Clindamycin and Ciprofloxacin Duration: 5 days (minimum) |

 Soft tissue injury (Foreign body in situ) |

-IV Co amoxiclav Penicillin allergy: IV Clindamycin and Gentamicin Continue IV treatment until first surgical debridement/washout and removal of foreign body Then switch to oral Co-amoxiclav (dose as per BNF for Children) Penicillin allergy: Oral Clindamycin and Ciprofloxacin Duration: 7 days If foreign body remains in situ, consult microbiology re duration of treatment |
+IV Co amoxiclav Penicillin allergy: IV Clindamycin and Gentamicin Continue IV treatment until first surgical debridement/washout and removal of foreign body Then switch to PO Co-amoxiclav Penicillin allergy: PO Clindamycin and Ciprofloxacin Duration: 7 days (minimum – consider up to 14 days) Seek advice from microbiology/Infectious Disease teams re duration if foreign body remains in situ. |

 Open Fractures Or ‘Through and through’ fractures Or Intra-articular injuries |

-IV Co amoxiclav Penicillin allergy: Clindamycin and Gentamicin Continue IV antibiotics until soft tissue closure or for a maximum of 72 hours.
-Prolonged oral therapy may be required after this, please seek advice from microbiology. |
+IV Co-amoxiclav Penicillin allergy: IV Clindamycin and Gentamicin Continue IV antibiotics until soft tissue closure OR for a maximum of 72 hours.
+Prolonged oral therapy may be required after this, please seek advice from the microbiology/Infectious Diseases teams. |

 Penetrating CNS injury |

-IV Ceftriaxone and IV Metronidazole (switch to oral when able to swallow Duration: |
+IV Ceftriaxone (high dose) PLUS IV Metronidazole IVOS to PO metronidazole when able to swallow, absorb and clinically stable/showing signs of improvement.
+Duration: |

 Open skull fracture from penetrating trauma |

-IV Ceftriaxone once daily Discuss duration of IV therapy and oral switch with microbiology |
+IV Ceftriaxone (high dose) until closure then discuss duration of IV therapy and oral switch with microbiology/Infectious Disease teams. |

 CSF leak post skull fracture |